|

 The main

-difference between the Tornado GR and the F3 is the extended fuselage, longer range air intercept Foxhunter Radar
+difference between the Tornado GR and the F3 was the extended fuselage, longer range air intercept Foxhunter Radar

 (replacing the terrain-following/ground mapping radar of the Tornado GR1) and

 the armament.
-Extension of the fuselage provides additional space for avionics
+Extension of the fuselage provided additional space for avionics

 and an extra 900 litres of fuel.
-RAF Tornado F3s are equipped with the Joint
+RAF Tornado F3s were equipped with the Joint

 Tactical Information Distribution System (JTIDS).